- Heroin Detox

 Patients are admitted to a full-service hospital often admitted a day before the process, where they can be carefully monitored and assessed in a safe medical environment.
 Patients are usually treated on the second day, while in the ICU.
 A combination of medications are given while the patient is sedated; this process enables the opioid dependence reversal.

 This accelerated opiate detoxification is a humane, safe and effective way to reverse dependency on opioid drugs.
 This heroin detox is better tolerated and far more comfortable than other detoxification methods.- It has fewer and shorter duration of withdrawal symptoms.

 As the leader of Heroin Detox, we believe in providing responsible medicine.
 We accept the commitment and responsibility to provide the safest and most effective heroin detoxification protocols available.
-Waismann Method ® have maintained a reputation of excellence by providing innovative and groundbreaking approaches to treatment of heroin addiction.
-We believe that patients deserve comfort, dignity and privacy.
+Waismann Method ® have maintained a reputation for excellence by providing innovative and groundbreaking approaches to the treatment of heroin addiction.
+We believe that patients deserve comfort, dignity, and privacy.

 These are some of the reason patients fly from all over the world, to undergo our heroin detox: